 Symptoms and Signs

 Diagnosis is by core temperature, not oral temperature.
-Electronic thermometers are preferred; many standard mercury thermometers have a lower limit of 34° C. Rectal, bladder, and esophageal probes are most accurate.
+Electronic thermometers are preferred; many standard mercury thermometers have a lower limit of 34° C. Rectal and esophageal probes are most accurate.

 Laboratory tests include CBC, glucose (including bedside measurement), electrolytes, BUN, creatinine, and ABGs.
 ABGs are not corrected for low temperature.
-ECG typically shows J (Osborn) waves (see see Abnormal ECG showing J (Osborn) waves (V4).) and interval prolongation (PR, QRS, QT), although these findings are not always present.
+ECG may show J (Osborn) waves (Fig. 1: Abnormal ECG showing J (Osborn) waves (V4).) and interval prolongation (PR, QRS, QT).
 Causes are sought.
 If the cause is unclear, alcohol level is measured, and drug screening and thyroid function tests are done.
 Sepsis and occult head or skeletal trauma must be considered.

 Patients who have been immersed in icy water for 1 h or (rarely) longer have sometimes been successfully rewarmed without permanent brain damage (see Prognosis), even when core temperatures were very low or when pupils were unreactive.
 Outcome is difficult to predict and cannot be based on the Glasgow Coma Scale.
 Grave prognostic markers include evidence of cell lysis (hyperkalemia > 10 mEq/L), intravascular thrombosis (fibrinogen < 50 mg/dL), and presence of a nonperfusing cardiac rhythm (ventricular fibrillation or asystole).
 For a given degree and duration of hypothermia, children are more likely to recover than adults.